tamato/achaea_mudlet/cthul_notes.md

 For Occultists, pg 13
 Tarot up to FOOL

+| | CLHELP IOE.
+The Institute of Entropy welcomes all manner of
+    combat related questions, and offers a specialized curriculum revolving around preparation and training for raids and defences.

 Read CHELP ANTITHEFT
-    use of a 'shimmering orb' prevents others fro APPRAISE your stuff. quickly decays, and maby $$
+    use of a 'shimmering orb' prevents others from APPRAISEing your stuff. quickly decays, and maby $$

     bell tattoo